Boating safari at Fothergill camp in Lake Kariba with elephants in the background

 Lion cub playing in Hwange National Park, Zimbabwe

-Pros: The dry season offers the best wildlife viewing.
-Animals gather around waterholes making it easier to spot them, especially elephants, which are in abundance in Hwange.
-The days are warm and sunny, while nights are cool, providing really comfortable game drives.
+Pros: The dry season (winter) offers the best wildlife viewing.
+Animals gather around waterholes making it easier to spot them.
+The days are warm and sunny, while nights are cooler, making your evening game drives very comfortable.

 Cons: In October, it can get very hot.
 Temperatures can get up to 40°C (104°F).
-Just be prepared as the camps do not have air-conditioning.
-Becuase they’re off the grid.
+Just be prepared as the camps and lodges in Hwange do not have air-conditioning.
+This i because camps run off solar power and cannot support air-conditioners.
 However, Wilderness Linkwasha does have a cooling system (NOT aircon) so that could be an option if this concerns you.

-Wet season (November to March): While the landscape is beautiful, thick and green, the thick vegetation makes it harder to spot wildlife.
+Wet season (summer – November to March): While the views are beautiful, lush and green, the thick vegetation makes it more difficult to spot wildlife.
 SOMETIMES airstrips can get flooded, but then you will either land at a different airstrip, or changes will get made to transfer you to camp by road.

 3. Lake Kariba

 Lake Kariba is one of the largest artificial lakes in the world.
 It is massive.
-When you’re flying over it, you cannot see the e=one end from the other.
+When you’re flying over it, you cannot see the one end from the other.

-There are stunning views here, water-based safaris, and opportunities for fishing.
+There are stunning views here, water-based safaris, and lots of time to kick back and enjoy some fishing.
 It’s also a prime spot for houseboat holidays and viewing wildlife that gathers along the shorelines.

 Boating activity on Lake Kariba from Change Safari Camp (image: Change Safari Camp)